Course Name: Philadelphia Cricket Club – Wissahickon Course

 Location: Flourtown, Pennsylvania

 History: Philadelphia Cricket Club was founded in February, 1854 and is the oldest country club in America.
 After about forty years of primarily cricket, the first golf course opened in 1895 and was designed by Willie Tucker.
 This course, now known as St. Martins, hosted the U.S. Open in 1907 and 1910 and is currently 9 holes.
 In 1920, the Club commissioned one of its members, A.W.
 Tillinghast, to design a championship course (Wissahickon), which was completed in nearby Flourtown in 1922.
 The name comes from the Lenape word for “catfish stream” and the Wissahickon Creek, which runs through the course.
 In 1999, Dr. Michael Hurdzan and Dana Fry designed a third course (Militia Hill) at the Cricket Club, which opened in 2002.
 In 2013, the Wissahickon Course underwent a massive renovation by Keith Foster.
-After reopening to rave reviews in 2014, the Wisshickon Course immediately hosted the Philadelphia Open and has since hosted the National PGA Professional Championship (2015), Senior PGA Championship (2016), and is slotted to host the 2020 U.S. Amateur Four-Ball.
+After reopening to rave reviews in 2014, the Wisshickon Course immediately hosted the Philadelphia Open and has since hosted the National PGA Professional Championship (2015), Senior PGA Championship (2016), and was slotted to host the 2020 U.S. Amateur Four-Ball before it was cancelled due to the coronavirus pandemic.

 The Wissahickon Course hold numerous awards, including: